Install Kuzu

 C/C++

-The Kuzu C++ client is distributed as so/dylib/dll+lib library files along with a header file (kuzu.hpp
+The Kuzu C++ client is distributed as a so/dylib/dll+lib library file along with a header file (kuzu.hpp

 ).

-Once you’ve downloaded and extracted the C++ files into a directory, it’s ready to use without
+Once you’ve downloaded and extracted the C++ files into a directory, you can link it to your C++

 Nightly Builds

-If you want access to the bleeding edge feature set in Kuzu, install from our nightly build pipeline.
+If you want access to the latest features in development, you can use our nightly builds.

 - Python: